dNamiLab/dNami/doc/usage/quickstart.rst

                          'delta' : 1, # R/Cv
                        }

 Similarly, a separate set of equations for the boundary conditions can be symbolically specified in the ``rhs.py``.
-For instance, the 1D non-reflecting boundary conditions are implemented in this example using the following expression which gives the time-update of the rhs:
+For instance, the 1D non-reflecting boundary conditions are implemented in this example using the following expression which gives the time-update of the right-hand side:

 .. code-block:: python